dalihub/dali-core/automated-tests/README.md

 Note, you __must__ use a local build and not a distributed build, and you __must__ also build with debug enabled to allow *DALI_ASSERT_DEBUG* to trigger on wrong behaviour ( Which should always be a test case failure! )

+Further note that, for the following, your gcov version must match the version of the compiler.

 Building the tests
 ------------------